-The industrial revolution has promoted the economic prosperity, along with releasing a variety of pollutants into the environment (Tang et al., 2008; Wuana and Okieimen, 2011).
+The industrial revolution has promoted the economic prosperity, along with releasing a variety of pollutants into the environment (Tang et al., 2008; Wuana & Okieimen, 2011).
 Especially due to the characteristics of concealment, accumulation and difficult restorability, there is not any appropriate treatment for the remediation of contaminated soil until recent years (Zeng et al., 2013a, 2013b).
-Moreover, soil co-contaminated with potentially toxic elements (PTEs) and organic pollutants (e.g., hydrocarbons, pesticides, and emerging pollutants) has caused huge global environmental issues due to the rapid industrial development (Lohmann et al., 2007).
+Moreover, soil co-contaminated with potentially toxic elements (PTEs) and organic pollutants (e.g. has caused hydrocarbons, pesticides and emerging pollutants) huge global environmental issues due to the rapid industrial development (Lohmann et al., 2007).
 A complex suite of organic chemical and PTEs occurs frequently in many situations.
-For instance, PTEs, and organic pollutants such as polycyclic aromatic hydrocarbons (PAHs) etc. are widely co-existing in soil, since they are often released simultaneously from several sources like burning of coal, oil and wood, waste incineration and vehicle exhaust emissions (Jiang et al., 2015).
-The increasing re-utilization of sewage sludge, wastewater irrigation, and conventional employment of pesticides also caused co-occurrence of PTEs and organic pollutants in contaminated soil (Hechmi et al., 2014).
+For instance, PTEs and organic pollutants such as polycyclic aromatic hydrocarbons (PAHs) etc. are widely co-existing in soil, since they are often released simultaneously from several sources like burning of coal, oil and wood, waste incineration and vehicle exhaust emissions (Jiang et al., 2015).
+The increasing re-utilization of sewage sludge, wastewater irrigation and conventional employment of pesticides also caused of PTEs and organic pollutants in contaminated soil (Hechmi et al., co-occurrence pathways (Chen et al., 2015; Nsanganwimana et al., 2014; Tang et al., 2014; Ye et al., 2017; Zhang et al., 2007).
+Ecological toxicity of PTEs will be reduced either by immobilizing, chelating or shifting the valence (Beesley et al., 2010; Fan et al., 2008; Huang et al., 2017; Lee et al., 2012; Wu et al., 2016; Zhu et al., 2012), and the removal of organic pollutants mainly depends on decomposition by microbial activity and partitioning effect on the surface of biomass (Chen et al., 2010a; Dong et al., 2013; Jin et al., 2014; Wild et al., 2005).
+However, the complexity of multi-element contaminated soil brings certain difficulties to the remediation.